 On December 23, 2003 we acquired a 58,926 square foot commercial office building in Raleigh, North Carolina.
-The \$5.8 million acquisition cost for the building (including transaction costs) was funded using proceeds of our initial public offering.
+The \$5.8 million acquisition cost for the building (including transaction costs) was funded using a portion of the net proceeds of our initial public offering.
 The building is currently leased to a single tenant under a triple net lease with a remaining term of six years, and the tenant has an option to renew the lease for an additional five year term.

 On January 30, 2004, we acquired a 54,018 square foot commercial office and warehouse building in Canton, Ohio.
-The \$3.65 million acquisition cost for the building (including transaction costs) was funded using proceeds of our initial public offering.
+The \$3.65 million acquisition cost for the building (including transaction costs) was funded using a portion of the net proceeds of our initial public offering.
 This building has been leased to one tenant under a 10 year triple net lease.
-The monthly lease payments are the greater of LIBOR based plus 600 basis points or 9.25% multiplied by the purchase price.
+The monthly lease payments are the greater of the one month LIBOR rate plus 6 percent per annum or 9.25% multiplied by the purchase price.

 On February 18, 2004, we extended a mortgage loan in the amount of \$11.17 million for the purchase of a commercial property in Sterling Heights, Michigan.
-The loan was funded using proceeds from our initial public offering.
+The loan was funded using a portion of the net proceeds of our initial public offering.
 This 10 year mortgage loan, collateralized by the Sterling Heights property, accrues interest at the greater of 10% per annum or the one month LIBOR rate plus four percent per annum.

 On April 29, 2004, we purchased an 83,891 square foot commercial office and laboratory space in Akron, Ohio for \$9.3 million.
-The purchase was funded using a portion of the proceeds of our initial public offering.
-The property is currently leased to two tenants under separate triple net leases, one of which occupies 79% of the property and has a remaining term of twelve years, and the second of which occupies 21% of the property and has a remaining term of five years.
+The purchase was funded using a portion of the net proceeds of our initial public offering.
+The property is currently leased to two tenants under separate triple net leases, one of which occupies 79% of the property and has a remaining term of eleven years, and the second of which occupies 21% of the property and has a remaining term of five years.